srccircumflex/SyntaxTree/README.rst

   Partial publication

-This module is used in a current framework project and is here excerpted pre-released. (`SyntaxTree WIKI`_)
+This module is used in a current framework project and is here excerpted pre-released.
+(WIKI_)

 A derivative of this object for creating an abstract syntax tree, is used as a highlighter in the display component of the main project.